pymc-labs/CausalPy/README.md

 pip install -r requirements-dev.txt
 ```

-You may also need to run this to get pre-commit checks working
+5. You may also need to run this to get pre-commit checks working

 ```
-pre-commit install --install-hooks
+pre-commit install
 ```

 ---